-As of 2011, NParks has ongoing biosurveillance programmes to detect animal diseases within the local wildlife population.
-To date, NParks' biosurveillance programmes have not detected COVID-19, in local bats and native wildlife.
+NParks has biosurveillance programmes to detect animal diseases, and has been studying our bat and other wildlife populations since 2011.
+To date, NParks' biosurveillance programmes have not detected COVID-19, in our bats and native wildlife.
 NParks will continue to closely monitor the local wildlife populations.

-Bats are generally shy and do not attack or show aggression unless provoked.
-Should you encounter them, please refrain from handling, feeding or getting close to the bats.
-Should you come in contact with the bats, maintain good hygiene by thoroughly washing your hands with soap.
+If you do encounter bats, they are generally shy and do not attack or show aggression unless a person attempts to handle them.
+Please refrain from feeding or getting close to the bats.
+If they do come into contact with the bats, they should practise good hygiene by thoroughly washing their hands with soap.